NavisGames/Valorant-Tracking-by-NavisGames/README.md

 - See global leaderboard of every act in each region

 Coming Soon:
+- See current Bundles in the game (CURRENTLY WORKING ON!)

 - Get data of a Match
 - Remove False Positive Virus
 - Fix long waiting time